 - Art.
 1. A throw-in is the method of putting the ball in play from out of bounds. - Art.
 2. A thrower-in is the player attempting the throw-in. - Art.
 3. The throw-in shall start and the throw-in team shall have team control when the ball is at the disposal of a player entitled to the throw-in. - Art.
 4. A throw-in and the throw-in count shall begin when the ball is at the disposal of the player entitled to the throw-in. - Art.
-5. A throw-in shall end when a passed ball legally touches an inbounds player or when a player, who is located on the playing court, touches and causes the ball to be out of bounds, or when the throw-in team commits a throw-in violation. - Art.
+5. A throw-in shall end when a passed ball legally touches an inbounds player or when a player, who is located on the playing court, touches and causes the ball to be out of bounds or when the throw-in team commits a throw-in violation. - Art.
 6. The thrower-in shall release the ball not more than five seconds after the throw-in count begins.
 The pass shall go directly into the playing court, except as provided in Rule 7-4.6.b. - Art.
 7. The throw-in count shall end when the ball is released by the thrower-in so that the ball goes directly onto the playing court. - Art.
-8. The following pertain to a designated spot: - a.
-The designated spot is the location at which a thrower-in is presented disposal of the ball out of bounds as in Rules 4-10.1.a through .c. - b.
-The designated spot shall be 3 feet wide with no depth limitation. - c.
+8. The following pertain to a designated spot: - a The designated spot is the location at which a thrower-in is presented disposal of the ball out of bounds as in 4-11.1.a through .c. - b.
+The designated spot shall be 3-feet wide with no depth limitation. - c.
 The thrower-in must keep one foot on or over the designated spot until the ball is released.
 Pivot foot restrictions and the traveling rule are not in effect for a throw-in. - d.
-The thrower-in shall not leave the designated spot until she has released the ball and the thrown-in ball crosses the plane of the sideline or end line. - Art.
+The thrower-in shall not leave the designated spot until he has released the ball and the thrown-in ball has crossed the plane of the sideline or end line. - e.
+In arenas or gyms where there is insufficient space along the out-of-bounds line for a throw-in, an official shall require the defender guarding the thrower-in to move back a reasonable distance to give the thrower-in an opportunity to make a throw-in.

+- Art.
 9. Until the throw-in ball crosses the plane of the sideline or end line: - The thrower-in may not touch the ball until it touches another player inbounds. - b.
-No opponent of the thrower-in shall have any part of her person over the inside plane of the boundary line.
+No opponent of the thrower-in shall have any part of his person over the inside plane of the boundary line. - c.

-- c.
 Teammates shall not line up next to each other within 6 feet of a boundary line and parallel to it when an opponent desires a spot between the positions. - d.
 Teammates may occupy adjacent positions near a boundary line when the teammates take adjacent positions that are perpendicular to the boundary line. - Art.
 10. When the ball is located out of bounds, the thrower-in may pass the ball into the backcourt. - Art.
-11. During any throw-in, the throw-in team may cause the ball to go into the backcourt regardless of where the throw-in spot is located. - Art.
+11. During any throw-in, the throw-in team may cause the ball to go into the backcourt, regardless of where the throw-in spot is located. - Art.
 12. After the throw-in ends, an inbounds player in the frontcourt who is not in control of the ball may cause the ball to go into the backcourt. - Art.
 13. When the ball is awarded to the wrong team, the error must be rectified before the throw-in ends.